 A little bit about my personal background:

 I was born in the city of Elizabeth, New Jersey, which is just across the river from New York City.
 My parents divorced when I was just about 5 years old and shortly thereafter my father moved to North Carolina.
-When I wasn't being a city kid, I was spending holidays and summers in the very tiny town of Pilot Mountain, North Carolina.
-As an adult, I lived at the Jersey Shore for many years.
-I still consider the Jersey Shore to be my home.
+When I wasn't being a city kid, I was spending holidays and summers in the very tiny town of Pilot Mountain, North Carolina so I had a whole lot of influences most of which conflicted with each other.
+As an adult, I lived at the Jersey Shore for many years but then life got in the way and we roamed around living in various places - most of them not great with the exception of the Eastern Shore - from 2009-2020.
+I consider the Jersey Shore to be my home so it was a great relief to finally move back there in July 2020.

 This is the space where I'm supposed to tell you stuff about my life's accomplishments and try to impress you with a list of things like my education, names of places I've worked, grade point average from decades ago, etc.